harness-community/feature-flag-examples/connectivity_check/README.md

 # connectivity check

-python script to test connectivity to harness, or your proxy
+go script to test connectivity to harness, or your proxy

 ## setup